kopiro/homebridge-playstation/README.md

 - At boot, you should see a message like `"Please add [PS5 XYZ] manually in Home app.
 Setup Code: 111-22-333"` in the  logs; open the Home app and add your PlayStation as an extra accessory using "Add Accessory" in the top-right menu

-## Parameters

-- `pollInterval`: Determine how often should informations be fetched (in milliseconds)

 ## Troubleshooting

 If at some point you have any problem, you can try to reset the Homebridge accessory and re-pair it.